peterpeterparker/daviddalbusco.com/src/blog/converting-svg-to-image-png-webp-etc-in-javascript.md

 For the same reason, I was also not able to render the image directly from a URL (`href="https://..."`) and had to first transform it to a `base64` string.

-In this way only, the image is rendered and can be included in the converted image output.
+Only this way the image is rendered and can be included in the converted image output.

 ```javascript
 export const fetchImage = async ({imgSrc}: {imgSrc: string}): Promise<string | undefined> => {